Is the FIRE movement a smart money strategy or an unrealistic dream?

 Why FIRE doesn’t work for everyone

-- The “retire early” side of the equation is a bit of a misnomer.
+• The “retire early” side of the equation is a bit of a misnomer.
 Even if you have enough money to quit your day job, you still need a purpose in life and something to occupy your brain.
-Reading some of the FIRE enthusiasts’ stories reveals that many who have achieved financial independence are still working in some form—albeit with a lot more freedom and flexibility than those of us shackled to a full-time job.
+Reading some of the FIRE enthusiasts’ stories reveals that many who have achieved financial independence are still working in some form—albeit with a lot more freedom and flexibility than those shackled to a full-time job.
 With people living longer lives, someone “retiring” from full-time work in their 40s, or even their 50s, has a lot of years of life to fund—and fill with meaningful activities.

 Let’s keep in touch!
 Join my mailing list and I’ll email you when I add a new post.